mmuratarat/mmuratarat.github.io/_pages/faq.md

 11. [What is a random variable?](#what-is-a-random-variable)
 12. Compare “Frequentist probability” vs. “Bayesian probability”?
 13. What is a probability distribution?
-14. What is a probability mass function?
+17. What is a probability mass function?
+What are the conditions for a function to be a probability mass function?
-15. What is a probability density function?
+18. What is a probability density function?
+What are the conditions for a function to be a probability density function?
 16. What is a joint probability distribution?
-17. What are the conditions for a function to be a probability mass function?
-18. What are the conditions for a function to be a probability density function?
 19. What is a marginal probability?
 Given the joint probability function, how will you calculate it?
 20. [What is conditional probability?
 Given the joint probability function, how will you calculate it?](#what-is-conditional-probability-given-the-joint-probability-function-how-will-you-calculate-it)
 21. [State the Chain rule of conditional probabilities.](#state-the-chain-rule-of-conditional-probabilities)